Capture of East India Company ship Nautilus: Capture of Nautilus

 Nautilus's captain, Lieutenant Charles Boyce, sent a boat to Peacock, with his purser, Mr. Bartlett, onboard.
 Bartlett later insisted that he informed Warrington that the war had ended before Warrington ordered him to be taken below; Warrington denied this.
 As Peacock closed in on Nautilus, Boyce hailed her and repeated that the war was over, but Warrington later claimed that he had thought this a ruse de guerre to give Nautilus time to escape under the cover of the neutral Dutch fort at Anyer.
 He demanded that Boyce haul down his flag.
 Rather than submit in such a manner, Boyce prepared to fight.

 Peacock then fired a single broadside (or by Bartlett's account, two broadsides), which caused substantial damage to the Nautilus.
 Warrington's attack killed one seaman, two European invalids, and three lascars aboard the brig, mortally wounded Nautilus's first lieutenant, and wounded Boyce and five lascars.
 Peacock suffered no damage or casualties.

 Aftermath

 When Boyce provided documents proving that the Treaty of Ghent, which ended the war, had been ratified, Warrington released Nautilus.
 At no point did he in any way inquire about Boyce's condition or that of any of the injured on Nautilus.
 Peacock returned to New York on 30 October.
-A court of inquiry in Boston a year later of course exonerated Warrington of all blame.
+A court of inquiry in Boston a year later exonerated Warrington of all blame.
 In his report on the incident, Warrington stated that the only British casualties had been lascars.